changkun/modern-cpp-tutorial/README-en-us.md

 ## Targets

-- This book assumes that readers are already familiar with traditional C++ (e.g. C++98), at least they do not have any difficulty in reading traditional C++ code.
+- This book assumes that readers are already familiar with traditional C++ (i.e. C++98 or earlier), at least they do not have any difficulty in reading traditional C++ code.
 In other words, those who have long experience in traditional C++ and people who desire to quickly understand the features of modern C++ in a short period of time are well suited to read the book;

 - This book introduces to a certain extent of the dark magic of modern C++.
 However, these magics are very limited, they are not suitable for readers who want to learn advanced C++.
 The purpose of this book is offering a quick start for modern C++.
 Of course, advanced readers can also use this book to review and examine themselves on modern C++.